1. Be incapable of understanding whining.

 2. Respond to crying by offering physical comfort.

 When your sweet little sugar tart starts screaming and crying on her belly in the middle of the grocery store, the best response is to pick her up and give her some cuddle time.
 If the tantrum is an angry one, chances are this will not be something she wants and can make things worse, but at least no one will call the authorities on you.
 For most tantrums this response will work fairly well, especially if you are consistent.
 What you are teaching your toddler with this type of response is that screaming and crying are an appropriate way to ask for hugs and kisses, and that is all they are likely to receive when they engage in those behaviors.
-It's also a good way to keep your own frustration and anger in check.
+It's also a good way to keep your own frustration and anger in check.3.
+"Translate" your child's emotions for them.

 Since we can often tell that the reason our little Donald Duck has blown his stack is from frustration or another powerful emotion, it is a useful technique to use language to narrate your toddlers episode.
 For example: "You sure are angry!
 When I'm angry I like to stomp my feet(or whatever you do) like this (make a big show of illustrating what you do when you are angry).
 When dogs are angry they bark like this (make a big barking sound).
 When gorillas are angry they beat their chest like this..." etc. You can do this type of modeling and translation for your toddler with any of the emotions that you think are the underlying reason for the tantrum.
-Keep in mind that although frustration is most often the final reason things escalate to tantrum status, disappointment, embarrassment and anxiety are common underlying emotions that lead to the frustration as well.
+Keep in mind that although frustration is most often the final reason things escalate to tantrum status, disappointment, embarrassment and anxiety are common underlying emotions that lead to the frustration as well.4.
+Distract, redirect & change the subject like crazy.

 It won't take too long before you are so familiar with your baby's moods that you can see a tantrum coming.
 Right then is the time to change the subject!
 Maybe you just remembered a half-stick of gum in your purse that you toddler could have a taste of, or you could burst into your little one's favorite rhyme or song.
 You could ask your little Einstein some questions about the things around you, or start a quick game of I-Spy.
 Whatever you do, steer clear of the sensitive topic.
 If all else fails, a tickle war will usually drive the blues away before they can arrive.
-It is a lot of work to drop everything and focus on your toddler, but it is a lot more work to drag a limp, screaming little banshee around town with you while you are trying to finish your errands.
+It is a lot of work to drop everything and focus on your toddler, but it is a lot more work to drag a limp, screaming little banshee around town with you while you are trying to finish your errands.5.
+Give in sooner.

 Did you hear me right?
 Yes you did, I said "give in sooner", and I meant it.
 Actually, try to give in BEFORE there is a problem.
 When your two year old asks for something that you want to say "no" to ask your self first "why not"?
 Since you might end up giving in after a big tantrum anyway, be extra sure that your "no" is a reasonable one to begin with.
 So your funny bunny wants a lemon drop and it is an hour before lunch, is it really all that bad if you say yes?
 What if she doesn't want to share her new truck at the park?
 Is today the one time when she will learn the importance of sharing or will it just reinforce to her why she doesn't want to share if she is forced to?
 I guess what I am saying is, have the fight with yourself first, and if it is important enough to have a tantrum over, go ahead with your first response but be ready to defend your position no matter what.
 It won't help anything if you take a stand only to fold after 15 minutes of screaming, anyone can see that the lesson learned in this instance is very counter-productive to teaching your toddler better ways to express her emotions.
 This strategy is an old tried and true one, my grandma called it "choosing your battles".